Chinese monal: Description

+The male has a large drooping purple crest, a metallic green head, blue bare skin around the eyes, a reddish gold mantle, bluish green feathers, black underparts, and a white rump; the plumage is highly iridescent.
+The female is dark brown with white on its throat.

+Etymology

 The scientific name, lhuysii, commemorates the French statesman Édouard Drouyn de Lhuys.

+Status

 Due to ongoing habitat loss and degradation, limited range and illegal hunting, the Chinese monal is evaluated as vulnerable on IUCN Red List of Threatened Species.
 It is listed on Appendix I of CITES.

 In captivity

 London Zoo and Beijing Zoo have kept Chinese monal but all attempts to establish a captive breeding population failed.